SAS Audio LabsTM

 Concerning layout, does it have hot parts or tubes (especially octal tubes) in close proximity to temperature sensitive parts, such as capacitors?
 A 250-490 degree octal tube within two inches of a 170 to 220 degree maximum rated capacitor risks failure sooner than later.
 For electrolytic capacitors, the life span is approximately halved with every 20 F degree rise in temperature.
 Blowing a power supply could cause an expensive down stream component to fail which both you and I do not want.

 It has been found that a 5khz (5,000 cycles per second) or lower signal will couple to other wires or parts.
-Thus "crosstalk" between channels, especially at higher frequencies is a concern.
-For instance the channel separation may be 90db at 1khz but only 60db at 10khz.
-Now suppose we have a cymbal crash in the left channel, with harmonics rising from a few hundred cycles to 20khz (and beyond).
-As a result, some harmonics to 20khz will also appear in the right channel, which causes a couple of problems.
+Thus "crosstalk" between parts and channels is a concern.
+The channel separation may be 90db at 1khz but only 60db at 10khz.
+Now suppose we have a cymbal crash in the left channel, with harmonics to 20khz (and beyond).
+As a result, some of those harmonics will appear in the right channel, causing some problems.
 First we will have imaging problems.
 Secondly, the frequency response (FR) is changed due to extra output from the unwanted right channel.
-So although single channel measurements may indicate perfection in the lab, such is not the case with both channels operating.
+So although single channel measurements may indicate perfection in the lab, such is not the case in the real world.

 As one can see, layout is very important indeed.

-One of the mistaken "facts" in audio is that simply matching components maximizes synergy, and is absolute.
-Unfortunately, there are at least four problems with that line of reasoning.
+One of the mistaken "facts" in audio is that simply matching components maximizes synergy.
+Unfortunately, there are at least three problems with that line of reasoning.

-- First, synergy is not an absolute, but a variable.
-As an example, if one has average components and a better component match comes along, the synergy can be improved.
-So "synergy" is variable. ( Now I am not saying a $10,000 preamplifier is better than a $3,000.000.
+- First, synergy is not an absolute, but variable.
+Remember when you upgraded a component and the system got better?
+The synergy was better, but not absolutely the best. ( Now I am not saying a $10,000 preamplifier is better than a $3,000.000.
 However, a $500.00 preamplifier is certainly not better.)